mdmathewdc/SyncIt---Shopify-App---CLI-Build/README.md

 # SyncIt---Shopify-App---CLI-Build
-A Shopify App made with React, Node and MongoDB.
+A Shopify App made with React, Node and MongoDB..